First Veteran Wellbeing Centre now open

-Encouraging veterans to achieve greater independence for themselves and their families is a key focus of ANZAC House Veteran Central, and the location will provide a single access point for assistance from government, health services, ex-service organisations and community groups working in partnership to support veteran wellbeing.
+Encouraging veterans to achieve greater independence for themselves and their families is a key focus of ANZAC House Veteran Central, and the location will provide a single access point for assistance from government, health services, ex-service organisations and community groups working in partnership together to support veteran wellbeing.

 Veteran Central will centralise most of the major veteran health services under one roof – with access to health providers specialising in hearing, physiotherapy, dental, occupational therapy and mental health support.
 Veterans will also have access to financial, legal and employment support services, home care and aged care services, through a collaboration of ex-service organisations, government support services and Open Arms.